ratorx/server/README.md

   - Possibly can rely on Ansible controller having access to backup host (generate and copy public key to controller and then add key to backup host).
   - Alternatively could use a blessed root SSH key that has preconfigured access to backup host.

-## Application deployment
+## Application deployment (`docker-compose.yml`)

-The goal of `apps.yml` is to deploy applications on the remote using Docker Compose.
-The current applications are:
+The goal of `apps.yml` is to deploy applications on the remote Docker daemon using Docker Compose.
+The configuration variables are located in `.env`.

+The current deployed applications are:

 - Mumble server
 - Syncthing
-- HTTP(S) server and proxy
+- Caddy

 ### External dependencies